SCUT-DLVCLab/Document-AI-Recommendations/Datasets/datasets_vie.md

     </tr>
 </table>

 The CER-VIR dataset contains receipts in both Chinese and English.
 Each sample contains key information including company, date, total, tax and items.
-The item field can be futherly divided into three subkeys including item name, item count, and item unit price.
+The item field can be further divided into three subkeys including item name, item count, and item unit price.
 The task aims to extract all the key fields from a given sample, including all the subkeys in the item field.
 The extracted result should be formatted, for example, each date entity should be given in forms YYYY-MM-DD.
 The OCR result is provided for reference, and the annotation of the key entities are given in forms of formatted strings (it may be different from the actual content shown in the image), which makes the task much more challenging than other existing VIE benchmarks.

 <p align=center>
     <img src="../img/dataset_img/CER_VIR.png" width=500>